home-assistant/analytics.home-assistant.io/README.md

 ### Schedule

-As a part of the worker, there is several scheduled tasks that iterates over the stored data and makes a generated object that the site uses, these tasks run at different times.
+There are several scheduled tasks that iterate over the stored data and generate the data that the site uses.
+These tasks run at different times.

 | task             | runs               | description                                                                                                                                                                 |
 | ---------------- | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |